Couëron

 Couëron is one of the 24 communes of the Nantes Métropole.

+History

+Couëron has been suggested as a potential site for Greek trading city of Corbilo, mentioned by Pytheas, Polybius and Strabo.

 Geography

 Physical geography

 Couëron is located 10 miles (16 km) west of Nantes, on the North bank of the French longest river, the Loire.

 The town is bordered by the towns of Sautron and Vigneux-de-Bretagne to the north; Saint-Étienne-de-Montluc to the west; Indre to the east; Le Pellerin and Saint-Jean-de-Boiseau to the south.

 It is one of the 19 towns of the agglomeration of Nantes, therefore it is part of the Nantes Métropole (8th most populous across France) and the "espace urbain" of Nantes-Saint-Nazaire.

 Human geography

 For many years the city was the location of the Usine Pontgibaud-Tréfimétaux, which manufactured non-ferrous metal products.

 Couëron's public transportation is provided by the TAN.
 There are four bus lines: